What is “near now” or “around now” concept?

 New patterns or habits

-actions that are diffident or new compared to similar actions in the past
+Actions that are different or new compared to similar actions in the past.

 Now he is working on a new project that will help him save the world!